JohnAsaro/viz-ikemen/sf_alpha_ryu/readme.txt

 	- Heavy Shakunetsu Hadoken damage changed from 50x3 to 10x3 and animation changed from 14 to 19 frames
 	- Medium Shakunetsu Hadoken damage changed from 50x2 to 6x6 and animation changed from 14 to 19 frames, projectile velocity changed to be same speed as light shakunetsu hadoken (used to be in between light and heavy speed)
 	- Light Shakunetsu Hadoken damage changed from 50x1 to 6x6
+	- Light Hadoken damage changed from 50x1 to 45x1, animation changed from 14 to 10 frames
+	- Medium Hadoken damage changed from 50x1 to 60x1, projectile velocity changed to be same speed as light hadoken (used to be in between light and heavy speed)
 	- Heavy Hadoken damage changed from 50x1 to 60x1
-	- Medium Hadoken damage changed from 50x1 to 60x1, projectile velocity changed to be same speed as light hadoken (used to be in between light and heavy speed)
-	- Light Hadoken damage changed from 50x1 to 45x1, animation changed from 14 to 10 frames
+	- Light tatsu changed from 50x1 to 80x1, juggle point consumption increased from 0x1 to 2x1
+	- Medium tatsu damage kept at 50x2, juggle point consumption increased from 0x2 to 2x2
 	- Heavy tastsu damage changed from 50x3 to 40x3, juggle point consumption increased from 0x3 to 2x3
+	- Changed level 1 (light) Shinkuu Hadoken damage down from 100x3 to 100x2
+	- Changed level 2 (medium) Shinkuu Hadoken damage down from 100x4 to 100x3
+	- Changed level 3 (heavy) Shinkuu Hadoken damage down from 100x3 to 100x4
+	- Changed level 1 (light) Tatsumaki Senpuu Kyaku damage up from 30*6 to 40*6
+	- Changed level 2 (light) Tatsumaki Senpuu Kyaku damage up from 30*10 to 35*10
+	- Changed level 3 (heavy) Tatsumaki Senpuu Kyaku damage up from 30*14 to 32*14
-	- Medium tatsu damage kept at 50x2, juggle point consumption increased from 0x2 to 2x2
+	- Changed Shin Shoryuken damage from 100*3 to 175*3
-	- Light tatsu changed from 50x1 to 80x1, juggle point consumption increased from 0x1 to 2x1

 - Todo:
 	- Balance super damage